How to Run a Python File in The Terminal?

 python -m app.app

-The Importance of __init__.py
+The Importance of __init__.py Files

 The init files allow the Python interpreter to understand the structure of your app.
 While their absence may not cause problems in some cases, it's crucial to include them when running Python code as a module.
 The absence of these files will also cause problems with type checks, which we can discuss in a separate article.